akhikhl/multiproject-git-gradle/README.md

 gitBase property (either per-project or global) is ignored for such project.

 * gitSource can be specified only for individual projects, there is no global gitSource property.

+In this concrete example (above) "ProjectA" will be cloned/pulled from "https://github.com/someUser/ProjectA.git", "ProjectB" will be cloned/pulled from "https://github.com/anotherUser/ProjectB.git", "ProjectC" from "git@github.com:thirdUser/someDifferentProjectName.git".

 ###Configuring project build